Millicent Goldschmidt: Personal life

 Goldschmidt married Eugene Goldschmidt, who she met while in graduate school.
 After her marriage and during her pregnancy, her motives in attending graduate school and her commitment to research were questioned by colleagues in the Department of Biological Sciences at Purdue, who suggested that she would not have a productive career.
 Though she ultimately did follow her husband as he changed jobs, she consistently worked part- or full-time wherever they were located, even while pregnant.
 Goldschmidt and her husband had two children, born in 1953 and 1956.
 Eugene Goldschmidt died in 1980.

-She is interested in paleontology and collects fossils.
+Goldschmidt is interested in paleontology and collects fossils.

 Selected publications

 Goldschmidt is cited either as "Millicent C. Goldschmidt" or "Millicent E. Goldschmidt", based on her maiden name Cohen and middle name Edna.